ArenKDesai/Aren-s-Notes/graphics lec.md

 ### Faking Lighting
 We can make **light maps** that mimic the effects of shadowing, and the actual object pretends that light is coming from all directions.
 We can also make **material property maps** that allow us to customize what parts of an object have certain details.

+An important notion when faking lighting (and reflections) is **sky box